Apubra/vuejs-crash-course/README.md

 Add <script> tag to index.html
 Just add the <script type="text/javascript" src="https://cdn.datatables.net/v/dt/dt-1.10.16/sl-1.2.5/datatables.min.js"></script> to the end of the index.html file, preferably right before </body>.

+Note: your assets files need to go public folder
 # Props
 You can pass data to one component to another component.
 <Nwe title="I am props"/>